AugurProject/augur/README.md

 Ledger needs SSL support.
 To use Ledger and support SSL in Augur, follow these instructions:

 ### On Mac
-The following commands need openssl, use brew or other package manager to install openssl In a command line, run:
+The following commands need openssl, use brew or other package manager to install openssl.
+Then in a command line, run:

     openssl req -nodes -newkey rsa:4096 -sha256 -keyout notaugur.key -out localhost.csr -subj "/C=US/ST=California/L=San Francisco/O=localhost/OU=local/CN=localhost"